What is Discord?

 The server has rooms for participants of all ages, from 13 to 113!
 Some are specific to certain age groups, while others are open to all.
 Topics include things like book club, games, music, and art.

-We suggest that users that may not be able to form good judgement and advocate for themselves participate under the supervision of a parent or guardian.
+We suggest that users who may not be able to form good judgement and advocate for themselves participate under the supervision of a parent or guardian.